bobbyprs/C3-Project/README.md

    **For running the Project**

-   Ones u have complected all the above steps u have to activate the virtual env u can install by refering to this link:https://www.javatpoint.com/django-virtual-environment-setup **Make shure you not running project with out activating vitual env**
+   Ones u have complected all the above steps u have to activate the virtual env u can install by refering to this link:https://www.javatpoint.com/django-virtual-environment-setup  or else u can use the djangoenv folder
+   **Make shure you not running project with out activating vitual env**

       python manage.py runserver